Mid infrared spectroscopy and milk quality traits: a data analysis competition at the "International Workshop on Spectroscopy and Chemometrics 2021": Modelling approaches and results

 with the response variable $y$ being in turn pH, $\kappa$--casein and casein micelle size, $X(\omega)$ the MIR spectrum and $\beta(\omega)$ the unknown functional coefficient.
 A B-spline basis \citep{de1978practical} defined on an adaptive grid was used, thus leading to different number of basis functions in different regions of the spectrum.
 The left panel of Figure \ref{fig:adapt} highlights the difference between a regular grid, on the left, and the adaptive grid, on the right.
 In particular, the adaptive grid allowed to leverage on prior information about the chemical characteristics of the spectra, for instance by reducing the number of nodes in the noisy areas induced by water absorption.
 These regions, highlighted in grey in the right panel of Figure \ref{fig:adapt}, corresponds to the wavenumbers from $1580$ to $1715 \, \text{cm}^{-1}$ and from $2986$ to $3545\, \text{cm}^{-1}$ \citep{grelet2015standardization}.
 Both ridge and lasso penalization have been used on the coefficients of the basis, in order to further shrink them in the noisy regions, deemed as less informative.
 Finally, a 10-fold cross-validation was used to select the best type of regularization, the number of basis and the best smoothing parameter for each of the three response variables.

 The right panel of Figure \ref{fig:adapt} shows the estimated functional coefficients for the variable pH.
 In this particular case the selected model corresponded to the one with 75 adaptive basis and considering the lasso as regularization strategy.
 In the grey areas, that coincides with the noisy areas induced by water absorption, the model shrinks the coefficients to zero.
 This shows the strengths of the penalization combined with an adaptive functional approach.
 On one side, the functional nature of the data was exploited without the need to remove parts of the spectrum; on the other side, the model remained very flexible and was still able to shrink the coefficients of the non-informative regions.
-Moreover, the functional coefficients resulted highly interpretable.
+Moreover, the functional coefficients can be interpreted in terms of the chemical characteristics of the milk.
 Different parts of the spectrum are indeed linked to different chemical compositions and chemical bonds, due to the differences in light absorption \citep{grelet2015standardization}.
 This peculiarity can be used by experts to identify statistically significant areas of the spectrum and to make inference on their influence on the response variable.

 Due to space limitations, the results for the other two traits are not shown.
 In the case of $\kappa$-casein, the best model was again the lasso with 50 adaptive basis.
 The behavior of the coefficients was similar to the one obtained for pH in the two water regions, while the peaks differed in locations and size in the other parts of the spectrum.
 In the case of CMS, the best model had 15 basis and employed the ridge as regularization strategy.
 The results were slightly different, in particular the water regions were not zero and the overall functional coefficient presented a very smooth behavior.
 Nonetheless, these results might be due to the difficulty in estimating such variable and need to be discussed with an expert.